blakkan/blakkan.github.io/_posts/2015-01-24-SantaCruz.md

 date:   2015-01-24 20:51:22
 categories: jekyll update
 ---
-Trying out the new camera on a sunny day in Santa Cruz
+Trying out the new camera on a sunny day in Santa Cruz.

-Not a lot of wind that day, but a few boats were on the water
+Not a lot of wind that day, but a few boats were on the water.
 ![Sailboat](/images/Sailboat.png){: .dropshadow }

 Some images of the seagulls in flight